configcat/docs/website/docs/sdk-reference/dotnet.md

               }
             }
           ],
-          "s": { // alternatively, an array of percentage options ("p", see below) can also be specified "v": { // the value served when the rule is selected during evaluation "b": true
+          "s": { // alternatively, an array of Percentage Options ("p", see below) can also be specified "v": { // the value served when the rule is selected during evaluation "b": true
             },